isomerpages/nlb-mobile-guide/_get-started-with/learn.md

 <div class="new-accordion-content">
       	<p>If you are accessing Udemy Business for the first time, you will be asked to complete an initial onboarding.
 This sets up your Udemy Business profile to personalise your learning experience. </p>

-	</p>Refer to the <a href="https://eresources.nlb.gov.sg/main/Open/FAQ/11">step-by-step guide</a> located under the Help resources on NLB’s eResources website.
+	<p>Refer to the <a href="https://eresources.nlb.gov.sg/main/Open/FAQ/11">step-by-step guide</a> located under the Help resources on NLB’s eResources website.
    </p>
 </div>